nanolith/reading_list/README.md

 * *The Ground Breaking: An American City and Its Search for Justice* by Scott Ellsworth
 * *The Ottoman Empire* by Kenneth W. Harl and The Great Courses **Currently Reading**
 * *The World as Will and Representation, Vol 1* by Arthur Schopenhauer.
+* *From Yao to Mao: 5000 Years of Chinese History* by Kenneth J. Hammond and The Great Courses

 Literature from Strand Quiz
 ---------------------------